orbitalquark/textadept/doc/manual/6_AdeptEditing.md

 #### Rectangular Selection

-Holding `Alt+Shift` (`Apple+Shift` on Mac OSX) and pressing the arrow keys enables rectangular selections to be made.
+Holding `Alt+Shift` (`⌥⇧` on Mac OSX) and pressing the arrow keys enables rectangular selections to be made.
 Start typing to type on each line.

 ![Rectangular Selection](images/rectangularselection.png)
 &nbsp;&nbsp;&nbsp;&nbsp;